justinknguyen/Pi-Guide/Pi-Guide/Docker.md

 # Docker

-Containerize certain programs for easy removal.
-Finding guides for docker container programs are harder than finding guides to normally install programs.
-The benefit for docker is being able to quickly and easily remove the entire program, which is much harder than normally installed programs.
-Installing docker containers can also be easier as there is a less chance of it conflicting with other programs.
+Containerize packages for easy removal.
+The benefit of Docker is being able to quickly and easily remove the entire package, which is much harder than normally installed packages.
+There is also a less chance of packages conflicting with each other.

 ## Table of Contents